Current Diabetes Reviews

 Results: Increasing ferritin up to about 80 ng/mL and %TS up to about 25% TS corresponded to increasing hemoglobin levels, and minimal T2D and CVD risk.
 Displaced Loess trajectories reflected lower hemoglobin levels in diabetics compared to non-diabetics.
 Ferritin levels up to about 100 ng/mL paralleled proportionately increasing %TS levels up to about 55%TS corresponding to further limitation of T2D and CVD risk.
 Ferritin levels over 100 ng/mL did not associate with hemoglobin levels and coincided with increased T2D and CVD risk.

 Conclusions: Recognition of modified normal ranges for ferritin from about 15 ng/mL up to about 80- 100 ng/mL and %TS from about 15% up to about 25-55% may improve the value of iron biomarkers to assess and possibly lower T2D and CVD risk.

 Zacharski, Leo R.; Shamayeva, Galina; Chow, Bruce K.; and DePalma, Ralph G., "Ferritin and Percent Transferrin Saturation Levels Predict Type 2 Diabetes Risk and Cardiovascular Disease Outcomes" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 433.